hack505/Play-Stone-Paper-and-Scissor/README.md

 2. open the folder
 3. open terminal or cmd in this folder or you can copy and paste the path
 4. type python game.py
+5.your will get key which to use within the code
 5. Enjoy the game

 In case you want to modify it, you are always welcome.